Master of Social Work

 Cost

-Students pay a semester-based tuition which is posted on the Concordia University Wisconsin website.
+Students pay per credit hour, which is posted on the Concordia University Wisconsin website.

 Professional Membership